BasicComputation/x64-lecture/A08 - Floating point numbers.md

 if resulting exponent is -2, and mantissa is 101000.... then to calculate the value: <br>
 (1 + 2^-1 + 2^-3) * 2^-2 = 2^(0-2) + 2^(-1-2) + 2^(-3-2) = 0.25 + 0.125 + 0.03125 = 0.40625

 Numbers can be very large or small.
-Cannot represent all possible numbers accuratly because of the fractions used.
+Cannot represent all possible numbers accuratly because of the fractions used. <br>
+Special cases:
+- infinity - the sign bit is set to 0 for positive infinity and 1 for negative infinity,<br>
+  the exponent field is all ones, and the mantissa (or fraction) is all zeros.
+- NAN - (Not A Number) Result is undefined.
+There is quite NAN and signaling NAN
+- Denormalized - These are very small numbers, smaller than the smallest normalized number. <br>
+  They are represented with a special exponent (all 0 bits) but a non-zero fraction
+- Zero - all bits are 0, except the sign bit, can be set, giving 0 and -0.

-### SIMD - Single Instruction Multiple Data
+## SIMD - Single Instruction Multiple Data
 In x64, the unit for floating point operations can hold and perform operations on two sets of 4/8/16 floats or 2/4/8 doubles at once.
 There are up to 16 or 32 registers for floating point values.
 Each of these are up to 256 or 512 bits wide. <br>
 When refering to the 128 bit portion of a the register, it is xmm, when refering to 256 bit portion its ymm, if 512 bits its zmm. <br>